Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 ### Root Cause 1: The Misunderstanding of Interrupt Context

 On windows, the LXX / EXX run at PASSIVE_LEVEL via ACPI.sys but while a GPE control method runs **the firing GPE stays masked** and ACPI/EC work is **serialized**.
-ASUS's dispatch from GPE._L02 to ECLV loops, calls Sleep(25/100ms) and re-arms the EC stretching that masked window into tens of milliseconds (which would explain the 13ms CPU time in ETW (Kernel ms) delay for GPE Events) and producing a periodic ACPI.sys burst that causes the latency problems on the system.The correct behavior is to latch or clear the event, exit the method, and signal a driver with Notify for any heavy work; do not self-rearm or sleep in this path at all.
+ASUS's dispatch from GPE._L02 to ECLV loops, calls Sleep(25/100ms) and re-arms the EC stretching that masked window into tens of milliseconds (which would explain the 13ms CPU time in ETW (Kernel ms) delay for GPE Events) and producing a periodic ACPI.sys burst that causes the latency problems on the system.
+The correct behavior is to latch or clear the event, exit the method, and signal a driver with Notify for any heavy work; do not self-rearm or sleep in this path at all.

 ### Root Cause 2: Flawed Interrupt Handling
 The firmware artificially re-arms the interrupt, creating an endless loop of GPEs instead of clearing the source and waiting for the next legitimate hardware event.
 This transforms a hardware notification system into a disruptive, periodic timer.